9 Best Calming Essential Oils for Anxiety, Stress and Sleep

 My particular mix of academic study of the topic, work experience, and personal experience gives me unique insight into what anxiety feels like, what it’s all about, and how to reduce it.

-Along the way, I've written self-help/therapist-help books and created anxiety-relieving hypnosis recordings so that more people like you can benefit with what I've learned.
+Along the way, I've published self-help/therapist-help books, workbooks, PDF printables and fillable forms, and anxiety-relieving hypnosis recordings so that more people like you can benefit from what I've learned.

 Note: I may receive commissions from purchases made through links in this post, but they do not impact your cost.
 The links are placed for your convenience.